swanson/swanson.github.com/_posts/2012-09-05-new-coke-ux.md

 The first step is to get ice for my soda.
 Right off the bat, I run into issues.
 Unlike the traditional soda fountains, the Freestyle has only a single "prong" instead of the four to eight prong design.
-The only instructions for getting ice after engraved in the clear plastic prong &mdash; which is not super easy to read because it is not at eye- level and there are shadows due to the recessed nature of the dispensing area.
+The only instructions for getting ice after engraved in the clear plastic prong &mdash; which is not super easy to read because it is not at eye-level and there are shadows due to the recessed nature of the dispensing area.

 Next comes the selection of the flavor.
 I notice that the touchscreen is laggy.
 I don't know if this is a hardware (the machines use a [projected capacitance screen][pc])